federated-partea/client/README.md

     1. macOS: Double-click on partea.app to start the client.
 The first time, you might need to run it with `control + click`.
     2. Ubuntu: Run the executable in your terminal with `./partea`
-5. The Partea Server and Partea Webapp are deployt at the servers of the Technical University Munich and do not need to be installed locally.
+5. The Partea Server and Partea Webapp are deployed at the servers of the Technical University Munich and do not need to be installed locally.

 ## 3. Demo

-A [getting started tutorial](https://exbio.wzw.tum.de/partea/how-to) is availble on the Partea website.
+A [getting started tutorial](https://exbio.wzw.tum.de/partea/how-to) is available on the Partea website.

 ### A. Study coordinator initializes the project